Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 I'm going to deploy a distributed application with [Kubernetes](https://kubernetes.io/).
 I was trying to create an application which I thought resembles a real world app as close as possible.
 But obviously I cut some corners because of time and energy constraints.

-My focus will be on Kubernetes and deployment rather than the structure and best practices of a distributed application.
-That said, I did try to aim at not doing anything too stupid.
+My focus will be on Kubernetes and deployment.

 Shall we?